Skip to content

 directory Annotated[pathlib._local.Path, Path(path_type='dir')] the directory to save to the run

-category Literal['output', 'input', 'code'] the category to assign to the saved objects within this directory
+category Literal['output', 'input', 'code'] category of file with respect to this run

-preserve_path bool preserve the full path, by default False
+preserve_path bool = False preserve the full path, by default False

 Returns